zp100/pulsara-candidate-project-api/README.md

 -   `"relationship_types"`: List of strings.
 If provided, only gets relationships of this type.
 -   `"associativity"`: Either `"source"` or `"destination"`.
 If it's `"source"`, only gets relationships where the ID's entity is the source.
 If it's `"destination"`, only gets relationships where the ID's entity is the destination.

+Tinker with the file to test out the API.
+Make sure that it follows JSON file syntax.
 Filters that are improperly formatted will be ignored.